th2-net/th2-act-template-j/README.md

 ```
 ## Descriptor gradle plugin

-Also recommened to apply [th2-box-descriptor-generator plugin](https://github.com/th2-net/th2-box-descriptor-generator).
-It allows to generate gRPC desciptors and attach them to the docker image.
-They can be used in projects that implement gRPC interface or dynamically use it (like act-ui).
+Also we recommend to apply [th2-box-descriptor-generator plugin](https://github.com/th2-net/th2-box-descriptor-generator).
+It allows generating a th2 descriptor.
+CI should publish the project's docker image with the descriptor content as the value of the `protobuf-description-base64` label.
+Such descriptors can be used to interact with a box-raised gRPC server.

 ## Release Notes